groupe-sii/cheat-sheets/src/git/first-side/column2.md

 # Undo

-discard all local changes in your working directory `git reset --hard HEAD`
+Discard all local changes in your working directory `git reset --hard HEAD`

-discard local changes in a file
+Discard local changes in a file
 `git checkout HEAD <file>`

 Revert a commit (add a new commit with contrary changes)